saltstack-formulas/kubernetes-formula/docs/README.rst

 ``kubernetes.minikube.binary``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will install kubernetes minikube binary archive only (Linux/Windows).
+This state will install kubernetes minikube binary only.

 ``kubernetes.minikube.binary.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will uninstall the kubernetes minikube binary archive only.
+This state will uninstall the kubernetes minikube binary only.

 ``kubernetes.minikube.source``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^